Madonna V2 - Refined and Faster

 You can find more reviews about the Madonna V2 on this page.

 So much excitement, only to find out it’s out of stock, we’re very sorry!

-The next deliveries will arrive in September and March.
-If you’re interested, fill out this form and we'll add you to the waiting list (which is not a binding reservation, for now).
+The next delivery will arrive in September, but is already fully taken.
+We expect the first batch of Madonna’s in 2021 in March.
+If you’re interested, fill out this form and we'll keep you posted (it is not a binding reservation, but you will be notified first).

 “Why don’t you just produce more?
 Take my money!” - There is a little more to simply upscaling production, and limiting growth to a sustainable rate is a core pillar of our philosophy